 Henry Bunny registered as a solicitor and practised in New Zealand.
 He became the Secretary and Treasurer of Wellington Province and its last acting Superintendent before its dissolution in 1876.
-He was a New Zealand MP 1865-81.6
+He was a New Zealand MP 1865-81.1

 George Payne (1811-76).
 Born in Glastonbury.
-Pharmacist in Bartholomew Street.
-Quaker.
-Elected to the Council 1836.
-When elected Mayor, he had to promise not to use his official position to the disadvantage of the Established Church.
-Founded the Newbury Mendicity Society.
-Poor Law Guardian 1838, when he assisted in rectifying the abuses in the municipal charities.
-See further 1840.
+Pharmacist in Bartholomew Street.2 Quaker.3 Elected to the Council 1836.
+When elected Mayor, he had to promise not to use his official position to the disadvantage of the Established Church.4 Founded the Newbury Mendicity Society.
+Poor Law Guardian 1838, when he assisted in rectifying the abuses in the municipal charities.5 Also Mayor in 1840.

 Edward William Gray (1786-1860).
 The son of Joseph Gray, Mayor in 1779 and 1785, and his wife Ruth Tinsley (1744-1834).
 Originally a cheese factor and mealman.
 1807 a grocer and banker living in Alton, Hants.
 Declared bankrupt in consequence of the failure of Newbury Old bank in 1815 (see William Vincent, Mayor in 1794).
 He was involved with his uncle William Vincent in other banking ventures in Hampshire.
-For one of these banks, in Alton, he was a partner with Jane Austen's brother
+For one of these banks, in Alton, he was a partner with Jane Austen's brother Henry Austen.
+It also collapsed in 1815, but Gray took care to forewarn his relatives so that they withdrew their money in advance.6